How to use marketing to get new sponsors for your digital events

 For years speaker interviews, industry reports and podcasts have been a powerful way to grow engagement, reach new people and capture data of individuals who find most value in our products.

-Marketers now need to get very comfortable with the process around creating and distributing strong, engaging digital content to their communities.
+B2B community marketers now need to get very comfortable with the process around creating and distributing strong, engaging digital content to their communities.
 This will not only solve the short-term problems around maintaining engagement of valuable communities – but more importantly, will prove to be a great asset that can continue to be leveraged as we push ourselves into recovery mode in a few months’ time.

 Digital content, and the marketing of this content, is an asset that needs investment – now more than ever.
 And this investment should pay off in the short, medium and long term.
 Who wouldn’t see that as an attractive place to put their money right now?